wp-plugins/nextgen-facebook/readme.txt

 * Tumblr
 * Twitter

-= Image Sources =
+= Media =

-**NGFB Open Graph was specifically written to support images from NextGEN Galleries, but works just as well with the built-in WordPress Media Library**. *The NextGEN Gallery plugin is not required to use this plugin* -- all options and features work just as well with the WordPress Media Library.
-Images used in the Open Graph meta property tags for Posts and Pages are chosen in this sequence:
+References to images and videos associated with the webpage may be included in the Open Graph meta property tags, and these will be used by the social websites in a variety of ways.
+NGFB Open Graph was specifically written to support images from NextGEN Galleries, but works just as well with the built-in WordPress Media Library. *The NextGEN Gallery plugin is not required to use NGFB Open Graph* -- all options and features work just as well with the WordPress Media Library.
+Images used in the Open Graph meta property tags (for Posts and Pages) are chosen in this sequence:

 1. A *featured* or *attached* image from NextGEN Gallery or the WordPress Media Library.
 1. An image from the NextGEN Gallery *ImageBrowser* (in combination with an `&#91;nggalbum&#93;` or `&#91;nggallery&#93;` shortcode).